kartelmode/hash-map-experiment/README.md

 | faster                | 0.992943 | 0.984737 | 0.000044 |
 | vhFaster              | 0.992943 | 0.984737 | 0.000044 |

-The table above illustrates the ratio of unreachable hash table cells to the total number of elements.
-A cell is considered reachable if there exists a key for which the value of the hash function, modulo the table size, yields the index of that cell.
+Based on these data, the **faster** and **vhFaster** hash functions fail to touch the majority of hash-table cells even once.

-Based on these data, the faster and vhFaster hash functions don't access the majority of hash table cells even once, which leads to a significant degradation in performance for any hash table implementation.
+This implies a severely skewed distribution and will lead to noticeable performance degradation in any hash-table implementation.

 ### Index of Dispersion